Carsten Stoll

 Saarland University, 2009 (PhD Thesis)

-My PhD dissertation presents a unified framework for using template meshes to process and reconstruct 3D shapes.
-It covers template deformation for point cloud fitting, performance capture from multi-view video, and volumetric shape editing, establishing foundational techniques for subsequent work in human body capture.
+My PhD dissertation presents a unified framework for using template meshes to process and reconstruct 3D shapes, covering template deformation for point cloud fitting, performance capture from multi-view video, and volumetric shape editing.

 Estimating body shape of dressed humans